AdaChain: A Learned Adaptive Blockchain: Overview

 \sparagraph{Step 6: Retraining.} The predictive model $M_\theta$ is periodically retrained based on the experience buffer, creating a feedback loop.
 As a result, \sys's predictive model improves, and \sys more reliably picks the best architecture for the observed state.

 \sparagraph{Assumptions.} In short, \sys can adapt itself according to the workload and hardware setup to continually improve performance.
 Moreover, \sys is an \textit{online} learned system that does not require a separate and cumbersome data collection process prior to deployment.
 Our current design makes two assumptions.
 First, in \sys, similar to many other permissioned blockchain systems \cite{kwon2014tendermint,amiri2021sharper,morgan2016quorum}, each node serves as both the ordering and execution (endorser) node.
 This, however, is in contrast to Hyperledger Fabric and its variants that separate endorsing and ordering roles.
 Second, \sys is designed for a homogeneous setup, where different servers have access to similar resources.
 While having these two assumptions in place simplifies the system design, they have been used in real-world BaaS deployments.
-Removing these assumptions is an avenue for future work.